Cloud-based Business Intelligence: Its Impact on Companies

 All companies are examining the best way to manage the exponential growth in unstructured data, forcing key decision-makers to determine the best way to analyze this data in real-time to support the effective use of this information.
 While Gartner is predicting the growth of the business intelligence market to hit 9.7 percent this year, business analytics in the cloud is expected to grow three times faster.

-Businesses of all sizes are flocking to the cloud for business intelligence and analytics as it provides vast computing and storage resources without significant investment.
+Businesses of all sizes are flocking to the cloud-based business intelligence and analytics as it provides vast computing and storage resources without significant investment.
 Plus, the ability to gather and act on granular information is a key competitive advantage and one that is difficult and costly to achieve without business intelligence analytics in the cloud.
 As the data bubble continues to expand, those able to embrace the cloud will enjoy greater capacity and capability when turning that data into actionable intelligence.